|Nutritional Guidelines (per serving)|

 Add the mushrooms and the baby corn.
 Cook for 1 minute.

 Add the soy sauce and beef broth.
 Stir in the sugar.
-Bring to a boil, then reduce the heat, cover and simmer until the meat is tender (this will take around 25-30 minutes).
+Bring to a boil, then reduce the heat, cover and simmer until the meat is tender (this will take around 25 to 30 minutes).

 Add the peppers and stewed tomatoes.
-Cover and cook for another 5-10 minutes.
+Cover and cook for another 5 to 10 minutes.

 Bring to a boil and stir in the cornstarch and water mixture.
-Cook, stirring constantly for 4-5 minutes until the food is thick and bubbling.
+Cook, stirring constantly for 4 to 5 minutes until the food is thick and bubbling.
 Taste and add salt and pepper if desired.
 Serve over cooked rice.